 Cyberghost is really outstanding in terms of encryption standards, privacy, and security.

 Cyberghost uses the highest standard of encryption to keep your data private and secure.
 By default, its apps use AES-256 bit encryption in combination with the OpenVPN protocol, a 4096-bit RSA key, and SHA-512 HMAC authentication, which is the level of encryption recommended by governments and security experts to protect classified information.
 This is obviously not an extra point for any VPN in 2021.

 It's exactly what is expected from a VPN service in 2021.

 A VPN does not necessarily guarantee that there won't be any DNS, IP, WebRTC, or IPv6 leaks.
 If your IP leaks, then your location and privacy have been compromised, while a DNS leak means that your online activity is visible to your ISP and third parties.

 A reliable VPN protects you against DNS leaks and guarantees your privacy and anonymity.
 I tested several countries, including the US, Canada, UK, Romania, Spain, external IP, DNS, WebRTC tools, and ExpessVPN's tools, and I did not observe leaks of any kind.

 It is worth noting that checking your VPN for leaks is not a one-time thing, it should be a constant check, but I have not found a better way to do this.

 I do not recommend using CyberGhost with Tor.
 It works just fine but as I explained CyberGhost VPN servers do not offer the same level of protection on every occasion.
-Using Tor over VPN when the it's easy for websites and third-parties to discover that I'm using a VPN is a bad idea for me.
+Using Tor over VPN when it's easy for websites and third parties to discover that I'm using a VPN is a bad idea for me.